-Are you a not-for-profit organization using Quickbooks for your accounting needs?
-While the software may seem convenient, it’s important to note that Quickbooks for Nonprofits does not necessarily follow nonprofit fund accounting guidelines.
+Are you a not-for-profit organization using Quickbooks Online for your nonprofit accounting needs?
+While the software may seem convenient, it’s important to note that it does not necessarily follow fund accounting guidelines.
 This can pose significant compliance risks for nonprofits that must adhere to strict accounting standards.

 Guidelines for Non-For-Profit Accounting